MidnightTeam/cydo/README.md

-## Cydo
+## Cydo [Depreciated]

-This is the custom cydo bundled with the Meridian Jailbreak.
+This *was* the custom cydo bundled with the (internal betas of the) Meridian Jailbreak.

-It calls to libjailbreak to get setuid entitlements (uid 0).

-Feel free to use this for whatever, if needs be.
-Don't credit me, I don't care.
+It is no longer needed as SUID is possible to achieve without any calls to Jailbreakd.

+This will be left to serve as an example on *how* to call to Jailbreak, using libjailbreak.

+Note: Please don't use the 'setuid' calls, they will be depreciated soon.
+You can simply set sticky bit (chmod +s <target>) and call setuid(0) to achieve uid0.
+Refer to the libjailbreak here [here](https://github.com/MidnightTeam/libjailbreak/blob/master/libjailbreak.h) for full usage.